-Consistent with the growth policies of the Future Land Use Element of this Plan, provision of central potable water service by the County is limited to the service areas shown in this Plan and depicted on the Collier County Water District Boundaries maps (Figure PW-1 and Figure PW-1.1); the Existing and Future Potable Water Service Areas maps (Figure PW-2 and Figure PW-2.1), which includes the Rural Transition Water and Sewer District; and, to areas where the County has legal commitments to provide facilities and services as of the date of adoption of this Plan.
+Consistent with the growth policies of the Future Land Use Element of this Plan, provision of central potable water service by the County is limited to the service areas shown in this Plan and depicted on the Collier County Water District Existing and Future Potable Water Service Areas map (Figure PW-1); and to areas where the County has legal commitments to provide facilities and services as of the date of adoption of this Plan.
 Additionally, the County may serve Towns, Villages, Hamlets, and Compact Rural Developments within the Rural Lands Stewardship Area Overlay at the County's discretion; presently, the County has no plans to serve any portion of the Rural Lands Stewardship Area Overlay.
 This Overlay is depicted on the countywide Future Land Use Map and map series.